Prepare to meet the challenges of a career in accountancy

 Year 3 entry to this UWS programme is also offered at both South Lanarkshire College and New College Lanarkshire (Coatbridge Campus) under our college partnership agreements.
 Please note that these routes are only open to students who have completed an HND in Accounting at those institutions.
 Students wishing to complete the Honours year will be required to attend either the Paisley or Lanarkshire campuses.

-Scottish Highers: BBBB (108 UCAS Tariff points) including English, plus SQA National 5 (Grade B min) / Intermediate 2 (Grade B) / Standard Grade (Credit) in Maths
+Scottish Highers: BBBB (108 UCAS Tariff points) including English, plus SQA National 5 (Grade B), SQA Intermediate 2 (Grade B) or SQA Standard Grade (Credit) in Maths

-A levels: CCC (96 UCAS Tariff points), plus GCSE English Language
+A levels: CCC (96 UCAS Tariff points), plus GCSEs English Language & Maths

-Irish Leaving Certificate: H3 H3 H3 H4 including English
+Irish Leaving Certificate: H3 H3 H4 H4 including English, plus OL Maths

 International Baccalaureate (IB) Diploma: 24 points (4 at HL)